-Week of/ Number Outcome/Material Covered Text Readings Nov.
-3 Fundamental principles and methods of moral deliberation the principle of utility the principles of respect for persons the method of reflective equilibrium "Introduction to Ethical Reasoning" pp. 1-21 in D&amp;W "The Ford Motor Car," pp. 110-113 in Velasquez "Brian Weber" pp. 362-363 in Velasquez "Run, Inc." pp. 27-45 in D&amp;W Nov.
-10 Virtue, integrity and telling the truth the shortcomings of utilitarian and Kantian business ethics the importance of character and integrity "National Semiconductor's microchips" pp. 49-54 in Velasquez "The Air Force Brake," pp. 46-48 in Velasquez "Whistleblowing and Professional Responsibility" pp. 357-364 in D&amp;W "Corporate Roles, Personal Virtues" pp. 45-59 in D&amp;W Nov.
-17 Individual responsibility in large business organizations organizational barriers to personal responsibility the practical usefulness of codes of ethics "Moral Mazes" pp. 60-77 in D&amp;W "Corporate Ethics Practices" pp. 507-509 in D&amp;W "Italian Tax Mores" pp. 129-131 in D&amp;W
+Week of/ Number Outcome/Material Covered Text Readings Mar.
+11 Fundamental principles and methods of moral deliberation the principle of utility the principles of respect for persons the method of reflective equilibrium "Introduction to Ethical Reasoning" pp. 1-21 in D&W "The Ford Motor Car," pp. 110-113 in Velasquez "Brian Weber" pp. 362- 363 in Velasquez "Run, Inc." pp. 27-45 in D&W Mar.
+25 Virtue, integrity and telling the truth the shortcomings of utilitarian and Kantian business ethics the importance of character and integrity "National Semi- conductor's microchips" pp. 49-54 in Velasquez "The Air Force Brake," pp. 46-48 in Velasquez "Whistleblowing and Professional Responsibility" pp. 357-364 in D&W "Corporate Roles, Personal Virtues" pp. 45-59 in D&W Apr.
+1 Individual responsibility in large business organizations organizational barriers to personal responsibility the practical usefulness of codes of ethics "Moral Mazes" pp. 60-77 in D&W "Corporate Ethics Practices" pp. 507-509 in D&W "Italian Tax Mores" pp. 129-131 in D&W

-Week of/ Number Outcome/Material Covered Text Readings Nov.
-24 Corporate responsibility and moral obligation moral obligations to prevent harm moral obligations to the environment moral obligations to shareholders "Exxon's Knee Deep in the Big Muddy" pp. 107-116 in D&amp;G "Asbestos in Industry" pp. 121-131 in Velasquez "A.H.
-Robins: The Dalkon Shield" pp. 215-255 in D&amp;G 7 Dec.
-1 Responsible Corporate Behavior - Employees, customers, shareholders, environment both civic and physical When to blow the whistle Decision making in a complex and uncertain world The learning organization Fashions and fads in business Management of change and uncertainty - problems and opportunities - coping with information overload - workplace diversity Sexty Ch.
+Week of/ Number Outcome/Material Covered Text Readings Apr.
+8 Corporate responsibility and moral obligation moral obligations to prevent harm moral obligations to the environment moral obligations to shareholders "Exxon's Knee Deep in the Big Muddy" pp. 107-116 in D&G "Asbestos in Industry" pp. 121-131 in Velasquez "A.H.
+Robins: The Dalkon Shield" pp. 215-255 in D&G 7 Apr.
+15 22 Responsible Corporate Behavior - Employees, customers, shareholders, environment both civic and physical When to blow the whistle Decision making in a complex and uncertain world The learning organization Fashions and fads in business Management of change and uncertainty - problems and opportunities - coping with information overload - workplace diversity Sexty Ch.
 10, 13, 14, 17, 18 Sexty Ch.
-15, 19, 20, 21 Dec.
-15 Final Exam NOTE: There may be a need to alter parts of this course outline at the discretion of the instructor
+15, 19, 20, 21 Apr.
+29 Final Exam

-School of Business

-Program: Financial Management Option: Accounting Degree Schedule
+School of Business Program: Financial Management Option: Accounting Degree

+Number Assignments Value Assignment Due Date

+1 Debate 10% Feb.
+4

-Number Assignments Value Assignment Due Date 1 Select a B.C. industry or company. • analyze its position in the economy. • its strengths and weaknesses.
-10% 2 pages Sept.
-15 2 Form a group of 3-5 people. choose a country that we might do business with, organize a report around the issues mentioned in Topic 5.
-20% Approx. 20 page report 40 minute presentation Nov.
-26 To be arranged 3 Case Study 25% Dec.
-1 or earlier 4 Relate your remarks to a particular industry that interests you.
+2 Form a group of 2-5 people. choose a country that we might do business with, organize a report around the issues mentioned in Topic 5.
+20% Approx. 20 page report Mar.
+4

+40 minute presentation To be arranged

+3 Case Study - ethics 25% Apr.
+15

+4 Individual assignment Relate your remarks to a particular industry that interests you.
 You are expected to incorporate ideas from at least three major sources.
 Please see the instructor regarding your choice of topic.
-20% Dec.
-8 or earlier 5 Final Exam - All subjects 25% Dec.
-15
+20% Apr.
+22 or earlier

+5 Final Exam - All subjects 25% Apr.
+29